 If you’re looking for incredible sights, one of the best places to visit in Rome is the Pantheon.

-Located in the city centre, the Pantheon is one of the best-preserved buildings of Ancient Rome.
+Located in the city center, the Pantheon is one of the best-preserved buildings of Ancient Rome.

-It’s thought to have been built to honour the gods, as its name literally translates to “of all the gods”.
+It’s thought to have been built to honor the gods, as its name literally translates to “of all the gods”, although more recent research suggests it might have been build for dynastic purposes.

 The Pantheon is known for its spectacular architecture, outstanding beauty, and it’s 2,000-year-old history.
-Not only is it linked to the gods, but it’s thought to have been the first-ever temple built for the common people.
+Not only is it linked to gods and emperors, but it’s thought to have been the first-ever temple built for the common people.

 As you head inside you’ll get to see the highlight of this incredible building – the eye of the Pantheon.

-There are no windows within this iconic structure, so the only light beams through the eye (or oculus as it’s sometimes known).
+There are no windows in this iconic structure, so the only light beams in the eye (or oculus as it’s sometimes known).

-So, if you want the best experience then head there towards midday.
-This is when the rays shine through the eye right down into the centre of the Pantheon.
+If you want the best experience, head there towards midday.
+This is when the rays shine through the eye right down into the center of the Pantheon.

-You won’t have to worry about the rain either, as the building’s drainage system allows the water to flow away.
+Nor will you have to worry about rain, as the building’s drainage system allows the water to flow away.

 If you simply want to explore by yourself you can, but there are a couple of other options.